1502 Woodside Drive Lebanon, Tennessee 37087

-Goodall Homes broke ground on Colonial Village 2007.
+Goodall Homes broke ground on 55+ Colonial Village in 2007, and building continues today.
 Located in Lebanon not too far from I-40 in north central Tennesse, it is near shopping, dining, and entertainment.
 Downtown Nashville is only 30 miles away.

-This 55+ community will have just 146 single family and attached houses at build out.
-Most floor plans have 1,635 square feet to 2,647 square feet and feature single-level living with two bedrooms, two baths, and an attached, two car garage.
-Many properties have oversized doorways and non-step entries.
+The community has 146 single family and attached houses.
+Most floor plans concentrate on single-level living, and many have oversized doorways and non-step entries.
+All have two bedrooms, two baths, and an attached garage.
 Single family residences have options for lofts or upstairs bedrooms.
 Low-E windows, pex piping, R-49 attic insulation, a brick exterior and dormer windows are standard on all homes while an enclosed courtyard and a private sunroom are standard on only some homes.

-Prices begin in the low- to mid-$200,000s.
+Housing prices begin in the low-$200,000s.
 Please verify these prices with a Realtor as they may change.
-HOA fees help pay for exterior maintenance and lawn care.
+Reasonable HOA fees help pay for exterior maintenance and lawn care.

 The Village has its own clubhouse with a state-of-the-art exercise room and outdoor swimming pool.
 Residents also enjoy two shuffleboard courts, a bocce ball court, a picnic pavilion, and gardening plots.
 Neighbors meet to play cards, discuss books, and share hobbies and interests.